Flying in Thunderstorms (What to Do & What Not to Do)

 A multiengine airplane flying towards storm cloudsHow to Avoid Thunderstorms

-Let’s say you notice that all 3 thunderstorm causing conditions are present in your area or on your flight path.
+Let’s say you notice several thunderstorms causing adverse weather conditions are present in your area or on your flight path.
 What do you do next?

 Hazardous In-Flight Weather Advisory Service